2572 - Configuring DHCP High Availability in Universal DDI

 We had been using DHCP Config Profile Techblue NYC Branch to supply specific options (routers, nameservers, etc) to DHCP clients, but we will now be using two DHCP service hosts in an HA pair configuration.
 We need to apply this DHCP Config Profile to both DHCP service hosts.

-Task 4: Assigning a subnet and range to the HA Group
+Task 4: Reassociate the subnet to use the HA Group

 Task 5: Validating that a client can obtain an IP Address via DHCP

-We need to make sure that our DHCP clients are able to get leases. we should test that the clients are able to get an IP address from this range.
-Test this out with our Virtual machine testing-linux.
+We need to make sure that our DHCP clients are able to get leases.
+Test with the VM testing-linux.

 Task 6: Testing DHCP High Availability

-Like a file backup system, redundancy is only useful if it actually works.
-We should test the redundancy of the DHCP High Availability pair to make sure this deployment will work.
+Test the DHCP High Availability pair's redundancy.
 Simulate a failure of one of the DHCP service hosts and verify that our testing-linux client can still retrieve a DHCP lease.
 We can also verify which DHCP server handed the client the lease.

 Solutions